Here’s Why We Celebrate Groundhog Day in the First Place

 Germans, whose tradition said a badger would walk out of its hole if there was snow but retreat back inside if the sun was out, brought the custom to the United States.
 The Pennsylvania Dutch gave it their own twist by replacing badgers with groundhogs, probably because the hibernating animals were so common in the Keystone State.

 In 1887, watching for Punxsutawney Phil became an official event.
 Since then, other cities have started looking to their own groundhogs, like New York’s Staten Island Chuck and Georgia’s General Beauregard Lee.
 Whichever furry forecaster is your trusted favorite, cross your fingers for a speedy, shadow-free spring.
-Next, check out these famous groundhogs that aren’t Punxsutawney Phil.
+Now that you know Groundhog Day’s history, check out these other famous groundhogs that aren’t Punxsutawney Phil.

 - Stormfax.com: “Groundhog Day”